andreigor/NY-AirBnb-Price-Prediction/SolutionOverview.md

 As we can see, the model that performed the best was the linear regression, with the following hyperparameters: 10 iterations of training and an regularization parameter of 0.01.

+## Conclusions

+- In this work, we've explored the relationships between the variables and their effects on the price of listings of AirBnB in the NY City

+- Even though we could perform predictions of price using ML models, we can see that there is room to improvement, since the r² score of the predictions was not very high

+- We can see that the Ensemble tree models performed slightly worse than the linear regression.
+These types of models struggle more with a high dimensional problem, which was the case of when we used the text features.

+- The maximum depth used to train the tree models was 8.
+This is a low depth to such a high dimensional problem.
+Training with a higher depth would require a larger computational power, but would surely improve the model.

+#### Next Steps:

+- Use a Multi Layer Perceptron Neural Netwoork to apply deep learning to this model

+- Improve the Feature Generation process, training a word vector on the text features, which is an improvement in comparison to the bag of words.

+- Find new features to use, such as distance from the listing to landmarks on the NY City